Bigrams and Trigrams

 Understanding bigrams and trigrams are essential because in order for a computer to truly understand langauge the way a human does, it must be able to understand the nuances of a single word and how a word’s meaning not only shifts in context, but shifts in meaning when used in conjunction with other words.

 As noted above, a bigram is a combination of two words that have a distinct meaning.
 To demonstrate this, let us consider quickly the word “French”.
 A single word, that may have multiple meanings.
-Perhaps the word French refers to the language:
+Perhaps the word French refers to the language, perhaps it references a French person.

 Let’s hold off on the word French for just a moment.
 Let’s now use the word “revolution”.
 Again, there is textual ambiguity, but perhaps I am referencing the concept of revolution in the sense of the Earth.

 Now you may already see where I am going with this, but let’s now think about what happens when I put those two textually ambiguous unigrams together “The French Revolution”.
 “The” here is a stop word that is frequently dropped in natural language processing, so “French Revolution” is all that we should consider.
-This two words when combined have a distinct concept.
-Now, you may be thinking of this:
+These two words when combined have a distinct concept.

 But we can think about language in even more nuanced ways.

 Trigrams, as noted above, are the same as bigrams, except with three words, instead of two.
 Let’s continue with our example of “French”.
 What might you think about if I used the word “army”.
 Perhaps something distinct to your own experiences with the word.
 For me, as a modern American, I think initially about the American Army in the modern sense of the word.
-So I may picture something like this:
+So I may picture something like modern soldiers in my mind’s eye.

 So, why are bigrams and trigrams so important?
 The reason comes down to getting machines to understand that when certain words are used together, they bear a distinct meaning.
 In order to produce a good topic model, therefore, the model must be able to understand and process words in this manner, the way we humans use the language we are trying to get the machine to understand.